godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``44100`` |
 +-----------+-----------+

-Mixing rate used for audio.
+The mixing rate used for audio (in Hz).
 In general, it's better to not touch this and leave it to the host operating system.

 ----